Facebook X Instagram Youtube Pinterest TikTok

 Image Source: WTVR.com

-Although most claims of Bigfoot sightings stem from the Pacific Northwest and Great Lakes regions, a good handful come from southern parts of Virginia.
-In fact, the state “has some of the oldest sightings on record, with some pre-1880s.”5 The Bigfoot Field Researchers Organization (BFRO) has been a keeping database of credible reports – right now, Virginia has seventy-four listings6 on it.
+The Bigfoot Field Researchers Organization (BFRO) has been a keeping database of credible reports – right now, Virginia has seventy-four listings on it.
 The most recent one was added in September 2015.
-In the late evening hours, a motorist from Bedford County observed “a Bigfoot with a baby”7 walking along the road.
-She first thought that the red-haired creature was a deer, until she saw that it was holding something that looked just like a human infant.
-She immediately called the sheriff’s office, but the dispatcher hesitated to believe her.
+In the late evening hours, a motorist from Bedford County observed “a Bigfoot with a baby” walking along the road.

 Two other accounts date back to the summer of 2014.
-A homeowner from Warren County was sitting outside on his back porch when he overheard “what sounded like a tree knock in the woods behind the house.”8 The noise was followed shortly by a throaty “whoop.”
-In the other instance, hikers in Rockingham County spotted a huge, human-like creature near Rawley Springs.
-Like the female motorist, they said that it had long, reddish-brown hair.
+A homeowner from Warren County was sitting outside on his back porch when he overheard “what sounded like a tree knock in the woods behind the house.”
+The noise was followed shortly by a throaty “whoop.”

 Bigfoot hunting requires as much work and skill as ghost hunting.
 True ghost hunters need to know how to interview witnesses, conduct historical research, and handle a multitude of evidence-gathering devices.
 If you read our post on ghost hunting equipment, you are probably familiar with two of them: EVP (electronic voice phenomenon) recorders and EMF (electromagnetic field) detectors.

 One of the earliest EVP recorders was made by William O’Neil in 1980.
 Dubbed “The Spiricom,” this radio-like apparatus was used by O’Neil to hold two-way conversations with ghosts.
-In 2002, Frank Sumption built his “Frank’s Box,” which supplied spirits with “raw audio”9 (such as music and white noise) that they could use to form their own voices.
+In 2002, Frank Sumption built his “Frank’s Box,” which supplied spirits with “raw audio” (such as music and white noise) that they could use to form their own voices.

 EMF detectors, on the other hand, pick up ghost activity, rather than sounds.
 They are also used to in UFO investigations.

 As for the arsenal of gadgets used by Bigfoot hunters, several are home-made.
-The team behind the Virginia Bigfoot Research Organization (VBRO), for instance, has its own “Bigfoot Bellower,”10 which records animal calls, even if they occur miles away.
+The team behind the Virginia Bigfoot Research Organization (VBRO), for instance, has its own “Bigfoot Bellower,” which records animal calls, even if they occur miles away.
 The team also utilizes thermal infrared cameras during nighttime surveillances and EyeGotcha digital video recorders.

 The man behind VBRO is William Dranginis, a Virginian from Manassas who has been working in the surveillance and security industry for years.
-Dranginis investigates Bigfoot sighting claims from his “Bigfoot Primate Research Lab,”11 an old veterinary van he customized with $5,000-worth of Bigfoot hunting gear.
+Dranginis investigates Bigfoot sighting claims from his “Bigfoot Primate Research Lab,” an old veterinary van he customized with $5,000-worth of Bigfoot hunting gear.

 Many find it surprising that there are so many Bigfoot-dedicated organizations, like BFRO and VBRO, in Virginia.
 But did you know that over sixty percent of Virginia is forested?
-According to the Virginia Department of Forestry, the state has “15.72 million acres”12 of forestland.
+According to the Virginia Department of Forestry, the state has “15.72 million acres” of forestland.
 That’s more than enough room for Bigfoot (if he does exist) to roam and wander.

 The largest is the Appomattox-Buckingham State Forest, which covers 19,808 acres.
 People like to go hunting, hiking, and geocaching there.
 “Geocaching” is an outdoor, real world treasure hunting game that became very popular at the turn of the century.
 Players use GPS-enabled devices (such as Smartphones) to find “geocaches,” or small waterproof containers, which are hidden in various locations around the world.
 Each container holds a log book, and sometimes little prizes that were left behind by earlier geocachers.
 The idea is to track down a geocache based on its GPS coordinates, sign your name in its log book, then find the next one.